COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

-### March 27, 2020 (x:xx am PST)
+### March 27, 2020 (5:49 am PST)
 **_File updates_**
 - Merged "location_id" and "StateFIPS" into master data file to enable easier use.
 - Removed date stamp from the most up-to-date file to reduce potential issues with pulling datasets from the repo; archived datasets include the date stamp of their upload.

 **_State updates_**
 - **Colorado**: "NEBusinessCLose" and "StayAtHome" issued on 20200325, goes into effect on 20200326.
 - **Georgia**: Added "PolicySource" for limited "StayAtHome".